-The results of our auditing procedures disclosed an instance of noncompliance which is required to be reported in accordance with the Uniform Guidance and which is described in the accompanying schedule of findings and questioned costs as item 2018-001.
-Our opinion on the major federal programs are not modified with respect to this matter.
+The results of our auditing procedures disclosed an instance of noncompliance which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as item 2019-001.
+Our opinion on each major federal program is not modified with respect to this matter.

-The Town of Bellingham, Massachusetts's response to the noncompliance finding is identified in our audit and are described in the accompanying schedule of findings and questioned costs.
+The Town of Bellingham, Massachusetts's response to the noncompliance finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
 The Town of Bellingham, Massachusetts's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.